The Gunny Sack

 With times as they are right now, I wanted to make a no yeast bread to share with everyone.
 We love two ingredient dough naan flatbread and garlic cheddar rolls so I wondered if I could use the same dough to make focaccia bread.

-So, I gave it a try and it was a huge success.
-My daughter told me she is disappointed that she only got one slice and that I really should make it again!
+So, I gave it a try, and it was a huge success.
+My daughter told me she was disappointed that she only got one slice and that I really should make it again!

 two ingredient dough focaccia bread loaf sliced into wedges